This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Using a single base unit, they combine both spouts and handles, although some centerset faucets also have two handles mounted together onto a plate measuring 6-inches.

 Primarily used in bathrooms, you may find centerset faucets to be used elsewhere, though this is not common.
-This type of faucet has a long history and has remained the most common type of faucet used for bathroom sinks over the years.
+This type of faucet has remained the most common type of faucet used for bathroom sinks over the years.

 You can find a wide variety of centerset faucet models that provide hot and cold water when connected to the bathroom sink by visiting a home improvement store.
-You will also find that when you purchase this type of bathroom sink faucet, all of the installation extras are included in the price.
+Typically, all of the installation extras are included in the price.

 - They use two separate handles for more convenient use